vesavlad/datatools-ui/docs/index.md

 ![feed-profile](https://datatools-builds.s3.amazonaws.com/docs/intro/feed-profile.png)

-To get started, click a topic from the table of contents on the left pane.
+To get started, click on a topic from the table of contents on the left pane.